-- Arrange to meet at a suitable location - Liaise to determine what actions should be taken - Consider who will be affected and where - Activate community warning systems i.e. phone tree, emergency vehicle PA's - Consider the location of a control point / centre - Consider the establishment of Civil Defence Community Centres - Notify the emergency operations centre (EOC) of - what actions have been taken by phoning the Far North District Council
+- Contact members of the response group and decide on an appropriate place to meet - Liaise to determine what actions should be taken - Consider who will be affected and where - Activate community warning systems i.e. phone tree, social media - Consider the location of a control point / centre - Consider the establishment of Civil Defence Community-Led Centres - Notify Civil Defence of what actions have been taken

-Civil Defence Community Centres
+Civil Defence Community Led Centres

-The Kerikeri Cruising Club is identified as a safe location for a Civil Defence Community Centre for Rangitane, however the opening of these centres will vary depending on the type of Civil Defence Emergency
+The opening of these centres will vary depending on the type of Civil Defence emergency.